Arcanorum/rogueworld/DEPLOYMENT.md

 We can keep running the server on unsecure HTTP, and just have any requests routed to it through a reverse proxy that is secured.
 This allows us to still be able to access the game for development on localhost:4567 as we don't care about security when it is just for testing things locally.

 For this, Caddy is recommended, due to it's ease of setup.
+The project already has a Caddyfile for expected config.

 https://caddyserver.com/docs/download